Xi to host first China-Central Asia summit this month - ExBulletin

 In 2022, China’s exports to Central Asia rose 60 percent year-on-year to $1.4 billion, according to data released by China’s Ministry of Commerce last month.

-In September last year, Xi visited Kazakhstan on his first trip abroad since the outbreak of the COVID-19 pandemic.
+In September last year, Xi visited Kazakhstan on his first trip abroad since the outbreak of the coronavirus pandemic.

-Countries including Kazakhstan, which border China’s northwest region of Xinjiang, have remained silent amid accusations of human rights abuses by Beijing targeting Uyghurs and other Muslim minorities.
+Countries including Kazakhstan, which border China’s northwest region of Xinjiang, have remained silent over accusations of human rights abuses by Beijing targeting Uyghurs and other Muslim minorities.

 |